-Urbana Stormwater Asset Management Program
+Urbana Stormwater Asset Management Plan

-WHAT IS THE STORMWATER ASSET MANAGEMENT PROGRAM?
+WHAT IS THE STORMWATER ASSET MANAGEMENT PLAN?

-The City of Urbana’s Stormwater Asset Management Program will provide a strategy for the City to manage its stormwater infrastructure, including storm sewers & manholes, detention ponds, streams & ditches, and other assets.
+The City of Urbana’s Stormwater Asset Management Plan will provide a strategy for the City to manage its stormwater infrastructure, including storm sewers & manholes, detention ponds, streams & ditches, and other assets.
 Urbana's current Stormwater Management Program is funded by the Stormwater Utility Fee, and designed to meet the requirements of the City's permit with the Illinois Environmental Protection Agency (IEPA).
 This permit is related to the National Pollutant Discharge Elimination System (NPDES) Stormwater Program for Municipal Separate Storm Sewer Systems (MS4), which allows the City to discharge stormwater into its receiving streams.
 Please see the six control measures adopted by the City to improve the water quality of its stormwater discharges.

-In 2019, Urbana launched an effort to prepare a Stormwater Asset Management Program.
+In 2019, Urbana launched an effort to prepare a Stormwater Asset Management Plan.
 The study team was re-engaged in 2022.
 The study is an essential initiative aimed at addressing the needs of the community's storm drainage system through these actions.

 Go here to see the Stormwater Asset Management Plan Fact Sheet.